DMedina559/minecraft/scripts/README.md

 The script ensures the installation of required dependencies:

-`curl, jq, unzip, systemd, screen`
+`curl, jq, unzip, systemd, screen, zip`

 Users need `sudo` permissions for installing these packages for the first time, and for enabling the optional `loginctl enable-linger` command.